-This formidable disease is frequently connected with the same appearances of predisposition as have been assigned to the present variety of abortion, that is with a contracted chest, and delicate state of the frame, and is, moreover, generally accompanied by more or less loss of substance of the lungs them-It might hence be conceived that it would selves. have a tendency, was the advanced principle correct, to aggravate or produce the symptoms of such kind of abortion; but this is not the case; on the contrary, any such tendency, if it does exist, is counteracted by a peculiar and extraordinary disposition in the pulmonary system to absorb or acquire larger quantities of the oxygenating principle than would be done under a state of health; as is evidenced by a variety of symptoms concomitant with consumption of the lungs, as, for instance, the florid colour of the blood, when abstracted from the veins, or discharged from the lungs, or any other part of the vascular system; by the hectic flush and febrile accessions which always accompany the disease ; the redness of the tongue and nostrils, and various other mical qualities of the blood, appear to explanonada
+This formidable disease is frequently connected with the same appearances of predisposition as have been assigned to the present variety of abortion, that is with a contracted chest, and delicate state of the frame, and is, moreover, generally accompanied by more or less loss of substance of the lungs themselves.
+It might hence be conceived that it would have a tendency, was the advanced principle correct, to aggravate or produce the symptoms of such kind of abortion; but this is not the case; on the contrary, any such tendency, if it does exist, is counteracted by a peculiar and extraordinary disposition in the pulmonary system to absorb or acquire larger quantities of the oxygenating principle than would be done under a state of health; as is evidenced by a variety of symptoms concomitant with consumption of the lungs, as, for instance, the florid colour of the blood, when abstracted from the veins, or discharged from the lungs, or any other part of the vascular system; by the hectic flush and febrile accessions which always accompany the disease ; the redness of the tongue and nostrils, and various other phenomena.